wippyai/framework/src/llm/src/docs/llm.spec.md

 local llm = require("llm")

--- Generate text with a simple string prompt local response = llm.generate("What are the three laws of robotics?", {
+-- Generate text with a simple string prompt
+-- Note: The model must be registered in your registry configuration (see section 11) local response = llm.generate("What are the three laws of robotics?", {
     model = "gpt-4o"
 })